Whether you believe or not, Niagara has a haunted history, and with good reason.

 Aboriginal communities populated this area hundreds and hundreds of years ago, with the Niagara River offering an important route for trade and good ground to live on.
-Canada wasn`t even Canada yet when Niagara saw its first battles, during the War of 1812.
-All along the Niagara River, from Niagara-on-the-Lake through Niagara Falls to Fort Erie, soldiers died fighting to hold this ground.
+Canada wasn’t even Canada yet when Niagara saw its first battles, during the War of 1812.
+All along the Niagara River, from Niagara-on-the-Lake through Niagara Falls to Fort Erie, soldiers and their Native allies died fighting to hold this ground.

-For starters, Niagara Ghost Walks takes visitors on a nighttime stroll through the old Niagara Falls downtown where many of the buildings are 100 years old or more.
-The tour promises tales of `murder and mayhem,’ as you might expect in an historic tourist town.
+For starters, Niagara Ghost Walks takes visitors on a nighttime stroll through the old Niagara Falls downtown, where many of the buildings are 100 years or older.
+The tour promises tales of murder and mayhem, as you might expect in an historic tourist town.

-Fort George in Niagara-on-the-Lake – the larger of the two 1812 fortresses still standing here – will resume its ghost tours in mid-October.
-The lantern tour takes you through the creepiest spots of the wooden fort, including the tunnel near a lookout where numerous people have reported being touched or having seen images they couldn`t explain.
-NiagaraGhosts.com.
+Fort George, the largest of the two 1812 fortresses still standing in the area, is located in Niagara-on-the-Lake, at the mouth of Lake Ontario.
+Ghost tours run at peak times throughout the year, including mid-October.
+The lantern tour takes you through the creepiest spots of the wooden fort, including the tunnel near a lookout where numerous people have reported being touched or having seen images they couldn’t explain … Visit NiagaraGhosts.com for more info.

 The Drummond Hill Cemetery Tours are conducted at night, led by guides in period costume from the past 200 years.
 It isn’t billed as a ghost tour, but hey … you just never know.